This citrus biscotti with chocolate drizzle is the perfect easy light dessert! It’s refreshing and is full of flavor and truly tastes amazing!

 - Combine the flour, cornmeal, baking powder and salt and lightly whisk ingredients

-- Add the orange zest to the dry ingredients
+- Add the orange zest to the dry ingredients and combine with a wire whisk

 - Using a rubber spatula transfer the dough to the prepared baking sheet forming two mounds spaced evenly apart